MGSimard/vertexdb/README.md

 - [ ] Figure out if I can match clerk theme to current theme
 - [ ] Make decision on displayed storefront links
 - [ ] Finalize websites
-- [ ] Give a shit about replacing :any with typeguards for initialRss
 - [x] Implement admin dashboard
 - [x] Find some stuff to show on admin dashboard
 - [x] Implement Moderation (Report abuse, receive reports in admin dashboard)